RaghuRam2404/AAIC/Module 4 - Supervised Learning/2 Decision Trees.md

 **Decision Surfaces** - THey are axis parallel hypercuboids in both classification & regression.

-**Feature iteraction** - When we reach the leaf node, we can see the multiple decision being taken based on different features.
-That's called feature iteraction.
+**Feature iteraction and interpretability** - When we reach the leaf node, we can see the multiple decision being taken based on different features.
+That's called feature iteraction. (i.e.) 2 or more features interact with each other logically to make a decision in the tree (Eg : $sl<3\ and\ pl>5$ then it is *setosa*).
+It is also super interpretablbe.
 It is not available in other models.
-In others, we'll do feature transformation.
+It is an added in build benefit.
+In others, we'll do feature transformation (like $f1*f2$ or $f1+f2$).

 **Feature importance** - For every feature, what is the reduction in entropy or Gini Impurity due to the corresponding feature?
-We can sum up all the reductions in entropy due to the feature.
+We can (normalized) sum up all the reductions in entropy due to the feature.
 This way we can find the feature importance.
+If a feature reduces the entropy a lot in the tree in multiple levels, then this feature is important.

 ![](./2 Decision Trees/Screen Shot 2021-08-27 at 12.37.25 PM.png)